ChickenAlfredo1121/ProjectBravo/README.md

-##Project Name: Project Bravo
+# Project Name: Project Bravo
-##Date: 10/12/2025
+**Date:** 10/12/2025

+## Objective
-##Objective: to deliever all the mail as quick as possible to the right houses
+To deliver all the mail as quickly as possible to the right houses.

+## Rules
-##Rules: drag each newspaper to the correct house, if delievered to the wrong house must try again till all newspapers are delivered
+- Drag each newspaper to the correct house.
+- If delivered to the wrong house, you must try again until all newspapers are delivered.

 Credit: